 Being Aware of Fraudulent and Scam Job Postings

-The Center for Career Development serves as a referral source for jobs and other opportunities and generally cannot make specific recommendations regarding off-campus employers.
-The Center makes no guarantees about the positions listed by the office.
-The Center is not responsible for safety, wages, working conditions, or any others aspects of off-campus employment.
+The Center for Career Development & Academic Transitions serves as a referral source for jobs and other opportunities and generally cannot make specific recommendations regarding off-campus employers.
+The center makes no guarantees about the positions listed by the office.
+The center is not responsible for safety, wages, working conditions, or any others aspects of off-campus employment.
 While we expect employers to adhere to ethical standards, we are not able to research the integrity of each organization or individual that lists a job with us.
 Students and alumni are urged to ask good questions and use common sense when applying for any job or internships, particularly with respect to employment in a private home or other opportunities not affiliated with an established public or private sector organization.
-We encourage you to research prospective employers using resources made available by the Center, as well as other tools, such as the internet.
-For additional information, please review the Center for Career Development’s Fraudulent and Scam Job Postings Booklet.
+We encourage you to research prospective employers using resources made available by the center, as well as other tools, such as the internet.
+For additional information, please review the Center for Career Development & Academic Transitions’ Fraudulent and Scam Job Postings Booklet.